msadiqraza/tweetbounty/readme.md

 The backend is powered by **Node.js** and **Express**, with **Supabase** integration for user authentication and storage.
 It also interacts with the Ethereum blockchain via **ethers.js** to facilitate ETH transfers.

+# Migrations

+This repository includes a migration system that allows you to manage database changes effectively.
+The migrations are executed using Supabase and allow for dynamic parameter handling.

 #### API Routes

 - **/user/find**: Find or register a new user based on their Twitter handle and Ethereum wallet.